+Name of Pupil:

+Year Group/Class:

+real Oroup/Class.

-Name of Pupil: Year Group/Class: Date, time of incident / disclosure: Circumstances of incident / disclosure: Nature and description of concern: Parties involved, including any witnesses to an event and what was said or done and by whom: Action taken at the time:
+Date, time of incident / disclosure:

+Circumstances of incident / disclosure:

+Nature and description of concern:

+Parties involved, including any witnesses to an event and what was said or done and by

-Details of any advice sought, from whom and when: Any further action taken: Written report passed to Designated Teacher: Yes: No: If 'No' state reason: Date and time of report to the Designated Teacher: Written note from staff member placed on pupils Child Protection file Written note from staff member placed on pupil's Child Protection file Yes No If 'No' state reason:
+whom:

+Action taken at the time:

+Details of any advice sought, from whom and when:

+A C 11

+Any further action taken:

+Written report passed to Designated Teacher: Yes: No:

+If 'No' state reason: .
+03.

+Date and time of report to the Designated Teacher:

+Written note from staff member placed on pupil's Chi ld Protection file 2

+,

+Yes No

+If 'No' state reason:

-Name of staff member making the report: Signature of Staff Member: Date:
+Name of staff member making the report:

+Signature of Staff Member: Date:

+Signature of Designated Teacher: Date: